 DWI Crashes by County– View the number of DWI related crashes in the state by county.
 You can see which county leads with the highest number of alcohol-involved crashes in 2017 and which counties had no DUI involved crashes.
 The report was compiled by the Texas Department of Transportation.

 Criminal Defense Lawyer for Intoxicated Assault in Harris County, TX

 Brian Benken is an experienced trial lawyer who knows what it takes to win a case or have it dismissed.
-He’s also a licensed private investigator who will collect key evidence to prove you’re innocent.
+He’s also a licensed private investigator who intimately knows the criminal process.
 To schedule a free case consultation with The Benken Law Firm, call (713) 223 - 4051 today.